Notifying Senior Accounting Officer details to HMRC: overview

 A company should know who its SAO or SAOs were the day after the end of the relevant financial year.
 So a company should normally have no difficulty in notifying by the time limit which is determined by the accounts filing day.

-Customer Relationship Managers (CRMs) or the Mid-sized Business Customer Engagement Team (CET) should be sympathetic to requests on rare occasions for short extensions to the date for notification.
-However, this should not become an expectation on behalf of the company and CRMs or the CET must certainly not allow extensions as a matter of course.
-An application for an extension by a company must allow sufficient time as is reasonable for the CRM or CET to receive, consider and provide a response in writing and also to allow sufficient time for the company to provide a notification by the due date if the application is refused.
-All requests for which the CRM or CET think an extension should be given must be discussed with a Deputy Director in Large Business or an Assistant Director in Mid-sized Business, see SAOG13400.
+Customer Compliance Managers (CCMs) or the Mid-sized Business Customer Engagement Team (CET) should be sympathetic to requests on rare occasions for short extensions to the date for notification.
+However, this should not become an expectation on behalf of the company and CCMs or the CET must certainly not allow extensions as a matter of course.
+An application for an extension by a company must allow sufficient time as is reasonable for the CCM or CET to receive, consider and provide a response in writing and also to allow sufficient time for the company to provide a notification by the due date if the application is refused.
+All requests for which the CCM or CET think an extension should be given must be discussed with a Deputy Director in Large Business or an Assistant Director in Mid-sized Business, see SAOG13400.

 If the company fails to notify the SAO details to HMRC by the end of the allowed period, it will be liable to a penalty of £5,000, see SAOG18300, unless it has a reasonable excuse, see SAOG20000.
 If it has a reasonable excuse it must notify HMRC without unreasonable delay after the reasonable excuse ceases to exist.